School of Business Landing Page

-According to the 2015 4th Quarter report of most in demand job postings by occupational groups in Cook County, management, sales, business services and financial are the top tiered openings.
-Jobs such as accountants, financial analysis and auditors, CPA's and people who can put together financial analysis and business forecasts.
-Employment of accountants and auditors is expected to grow by 11 percent between 2014 and 2024, which is faster than average.
-According to a salary survey conducted by the Bureau of Labor Statistics, bachelor's degree candidates in accounting earned a median annual wage of $65,940 in May 2014.
+According to the 2019 3rd Quarter report of most in demand job postings by occupational groups in Cook County, management, IT, office & admin, sales are the top tiered openings.
+Jobs such as accountants, financial analysis and auditors, CPA's and people who can put together financial analysis and business forecasts will remain in high demand.
+Employment of accountants and auditors is expected to grow by 6 percent between 2018 and 2028, which is faster than average.
+According to a salary survey conducted by the Bureau of Labor Statistics, bachelor's degree candidates in accounting earned a median annual wage of $70,500 in May 2018.

 - Accounting Assistant Certificate - C306A

 - Certified Public Accountant Pathways Advanced Certificate - C501A